wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/add-business-process-flow/includes/2-exercise.md

+We will continue to build the Accident Tracking application.

+>[!NOTE]
 >If you have not completed the previous modules within this learning path, download the [packaging files](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/tree/master/power-apps/business-process-flow).
 The files contain the completed work on the Accident Tracking app thus far.

 1. To get started, navigate to [Power Apps](https://make.powerapps.com/?azure-portal=true) and sign in with your Microsoft credentials.